aecon/athenaeconomides.com/index.md

 #### * Segmentation of microglia cells in drug efficacy studies
 A study for the efficacy of different drugs in neurodegenerative diseases.
-Publication currently under preparation!
+*Publication currently under preparation!*
 <img src="graphics/group3_CombinedFrontSide.jpg"/>

 ### Simulations of blood microfluidics
-Performed during my PhD studies and postdoc at the lab of Prof. Petros Koumoutsakos.

 #### * Quantification of the stress-free state of human red blood cells
-Coming soon :)
+TBD

 #### * Hierarchical Bayesian uncertainty quantification for red blood cell models
-Coming soon :)
+TBD